heksaani/InnuendoCliCpouta/README.md

     Above command will produce a file (file name: "indexquery_nearest_profiles.tsv") with nearest neighbours along with their allelic profiles.
 This can be used to generate tree visualisations with GrapeTree software.

-- ### **Known issues or warning messages**
+- ### **Known issues/warning messages**

- 1. In the nextflow_log.txt under jobs directory, you may see the following slurm warning message but it will not affect the execution process.
+ 1. In the nextflow_log.txt file under jobs directory, you may see the following slurm warning message which will not affect the execution process.
 So please ignore it.

  ```bash
   WARN: [SLURM] queue (test) status cannot be fetched